Zichang23/PredictHousePrice/README.md

 #### 2.1 ACF Plot and PACF Plot

-The ACF plot (below) shows gradual tailing off with many significant lags, while the PACF plot cuts off after lag 1, suggesting an AR(1) model is appropriate for this data.
+The ACF plot (Figure 1) shows gradual tailing off with many significant lags, while the PACF plot cuts off after lag 1, suggesting an AR(1) model is appropriate for this data.

 <img src="docs/2.png" width="400" />